builders-garden/xmtp-faucet-bot/README.md

 ## How does it work

-The XMTP Faucet Bot streamlines the distribution of testnet tokens via XMTP messages, leveraging the LearnWeb3 API for operations:

-1. **Initialization**: Initiates connections to XMTP and Redis, and sets up an in-memory cache for tracking interactions.

-2. **Message Handling**: Listens for and evaluates incoming XMTP messages.

-3. **Opt-Out**: Users sending "stop" are flagged in the cache to cease token distributions.
+3. **List display**: Send "list" for seeing the full list

-4. **Network Checks**: Validates supported networks and their balances through Redis, refreshing data from the LearnWeb3 API as necessary.
+4. **Network Checks**: Validates supported networks and their balances through the Learnweb3API

 5. **Rate limit**: Every testnet is liited to once per day per address.